stacksjs/stacks/.stacks/README.md

 buddy fresh # fresh reinstall of all deps buddy clean # removes all deps

-buddy upgrade # auto-upgrades deps, framework, node.js, and/or pnpm
-buddy upgrade:dependencies # auto-upgrades deps & the Stacks framework
-buddy upgrade:framework # auto-upgrades deps & the Stacks framework
-buddy upgrade:package-manager # auto-upgrades deps & the Stacks framework
-buddy upgrade:search-engine # auto-upgrades configured search engine buddy upgrade:node # upgrades to latest project-defined node version buddy upgrade:all # upgrades Node, package manager, framework, dependencies
+buddy upgrade # auto-upgrades deps, Stacks, and Bun buddy upgrade:dependencies # auto-upgrades deps & the Stacks framework buddy upgrade:framework # auto-upgrades deps & the Stacks framework buddy upgrade:search-engine # auto-upgrades configured search engine buddy upgrade:bun # upgrades to latest project-defined Bun version buddy upgrade:all # upgrades Node, package manager, framework, dependencies

 # if you need any more info on any command listed here, you may suffix